 Nine characteristics have been identified as making people especially vulnerable to bullying and discrimination, and they are protected by law.
-They are: age; disability; gender reassignment; marriage and civil partnership; pregnancy; race; religion or belief; sex; sexual orientation.
+They are: age; disability; gender reassignment; marriage and civil partnership; pregnancy; race; religion or belief; gender; sexual orientation.
 When incidents of bullying or discrimination occur, it is important to be aware of whether one of these characteristics is a factor.

-In a school, children who are especially vulnerable to bullying include those who are physically or learning disabled, those who experience abuse or neglect, LGBTQI+ people, those from minority ethnic communities, and those growing up in care.
+In a school, children who are especially vulnerable to bullying include those who are physically or learning disabled, those who experience abuse or neglect, LGBTQ+ people, those from minority ethnic communities, and those growing up in care.

-Others perceived to be different, for instance, in terms of their size, shape, culture, food, the way they speak, because they wear glasses or don't wear 'the right' clothes, may also be picked on.
+Others perceived to be different, for instance, in terms of their size, shape, culture, food, the way they speak, what they wear, may also be picked on.
 Some children and young people are bullied for no apparent reason and may be bullied by former friends, for example through text messages or social networks.
-(See the school's Media and e-safety Policy)
+(See the school's Media and E-safety Policy)